-Ransomware is everywhere in 2016.
+Ransomware is everywhere these days.
 We encourage and work with clients to do everything possible to avoid becoming a victim.
 Cybercrime is nothing if not adaptive, and the technology and tactics of ransomware continue to evolve daily.
 They vary from hiding malicious code in tempting or deceiving emails, updates, and links.
 It seems we cannot hope to completely prevent dealing with some variation of ransomware eventually.

 If it can’t be reliably avoided, all is still not lost.
 The fatal flaw of ransomware seems to be found after infection.
 The one sure way to avoid the ramifications of an attack is not necessarily in not becoming a target but rather in being sure you cannot be made a victim.

 Ultimately, they may be clever enough to get into your system and even attach malicious code to your data, but the goal of ransomware is to may you pay to recover stolen data.
 If you have proactively and effectively backed up the data before it was compromised, you do not need to recover the data from the hackers, you can recover it from your own backups.

 The fact that we are still dealing with rampant ransomware attacks and constant news of yet another breach speaks to companies and healthcare organizations not adequately backing up their data.
 It should not be difficult to remove the incentive altogether.
 We need to understand and commit to creating and protecting thorough backups.

 Security-Specific to your Systems and Needs